Contact Us

 What about leashes?

 Ugh, the L-Word.
-Much like seat belt rules on any standard flight, dogs must remain on leash while the plane is taxiing, taking off, landing, or if any turbulence is expected.
+Much like seat belt rules on any standard flight, dogs must remain on leash while on the tarmac, the plane is taxiing, taking off, landing or if any turbulence is expected.
 Otherwise, leashes are up to you and your human as long as you’re under voice control.
 For your human: You might need a leash if your pup is just dying to socialize with another pup who prefers being in the company of humans.
 We want to ensure the happiness of all dogs getting their BARK Air wings!

 Is there a place to relieve myself on the plane?